jaylaellis01/Make-A-Rhyme/README.md

 After adding all of this poem data, all you need to do is add another div block in the landing.html file, similar to the div blocks that are there for the other poems.

 ## Instructions to add a new word
-- Add the word to the /src/global/words.csv file on the line matchinging its category
+- Add the word to the /src/global/words.csv file on the line matching its category
 - Add the word artwork in <word>.png format to /assets/word_assets/word_art/<cateogry>
     - e.g. for 'Ant' category = 1 add Ant.png to /assets/word_assets/word_art/1
 - Add the word audio file in <word>.mp3 format to /assets/word_assets/word_audio